godgiftedboy/yt_analytics_frontend/README.md

 # YT_Analytics

-install all the npm packages required for the project : run: npm install
+install all the npm packages required for the project : npm install

 to run the program: